 If you’re feeling burnt out or overwhelmed and just need a night off, then give yourself just that.
 This is your permission!
 People will understand, they’ll move on, and nothing bad will happen if you don’t show up.
 As long as you explain how you’re feeling, they’ll understand, because these people care about you and your wellbeing.

 As for your clients, chances are, they’ll understand as well.
 If a project timeline is being pushed out, be honest with your client and tell them you’re going to work on it first thing in the new year.

 We’re all human.
 If we treat others like humans too, odds are, they’ll understand.

 Never as easy as it sounds.

 Take a moment to think if there’s anyone you can delegate work or life admin to?
-Ask around, explain how you’re feeling, and you’ll be surprised how easily people will jump to help out.
+Ask around, explain how you’re feeling.
+You’ll be surprised how quickly people will jump to help out.